 Great Vermont Corn Maze, Danville, Vermont

-Claiming to be the longest maze in New England, the 24-acre Big Maze is advertised as more of “hike.”
+Claiming to be the longest maze in New England, the 24-acre Big Maze is advertised as more of a “hike.”
 Seriously, wear good shoes, bring water, and consider taking snacks; it can take two—even three—hours to get through this one, with records just topping a little over one hour.
 This maze is for the committed.

 There’s plenty to find along the way, including bridges, lookout towers, big bells, a ship, and more.
 If it all gets to be too much, there’s an Emergency Exit trail, for when you need a break or have to use the bathroom.
-Plus workers walk around and offer tips if you decide to cave in and ask.
+Plus, workers walk around and offer tips if you decide to cave in and ask.
 As an alternate route, the shorter Scenic Maze provides similar spots without the long stretch.
-Hurry though, as this maze closes on October 10.
+Hurry though, as this maze closes on October 15.

 Maze Craze, New Springfield, Ohio

 This 21-acre cornfield has four different mazes with corresponding games where participants find clues at hidden checkpoints to solve a mystery.
 One is for children, but the other three offer more of a challenge, with a combined total of eight miles of trails and 18 checkpoints.
 On certain dates, the checkpoints offer wine and cider tastings, which will surely help your navigation skills if not your confidence in your navigation skills.
-This year’s theme is jungle book and it usually takes over an hour to complete the entire thing.
+This year’s theme is "Pinocchio" and it usually takes over an hour to complete the entire thing.